 Were the COVID-19 Vaccines Tested in Children?

-Before receiving EUA, the Pfizer vaccine went through months of clinical trials in children ages 12 to 15.
-The trials measured the safety and effectiveness of the vaccine in more than 2,000 adolescents.
-Half received the vaccine and half received a placebo.
+Before receiving EUA, the vaccines went through extensive clinical trials in children.
+The trials measured the safety and effectiveness of the vaccine in the child participants.

 The authorization process worked the same way as it did for adults.
 For a vaccine to receive EUA, data must show that the vaccine’s benefits outweigh the risks.

-Data from the clinical trials showed the Pfizer vaccine was safe for use in children ages 12 to 15, according to the FDA.
-It also showed the vaccine was 100% effective in preventing COVID-19.
+Data from the clinical trials showed the vaccines were safe in children.
+It also showed the vaccine was effective in preventing COVID-19.